 Please note that this is a high altitude trek with the highest point of the trek at 4600 metres above sea level.
-It is highly recommended to spend at-least 2-3 days to acclimatize in Cusco before the trek.
+It is highly recommended to spend at-least 2-3 days to acclimate in Cusco before the trek to avoid altitude sickness.
 You may choose to experience our Cusco City Tour or Sacred Valley Tour while you are acclimatising to get an introduction to Incas history.

 Cusco Hotel Transfer